nirumand/gitops-demo-config/README.md

 ---
 **Warning**

-The installation and configuration manifests are for demo purposes and __are not__ suited for production envioroments.
+The installation and configuration manifests are for demo purposes and __are not__ suited for production environments.

 ---

 # Repository Structure
-There are two sets of examples, namely simple and advance.
-The examples on the `simple-examples` show basic features of ArgoCD
+There are two sets of examples:

+- The examples on the `simple-examples` folder show basic features of ArgoCD.
-The folder `advance-examples` shows additional features, such as `declartive-setup`, `app-of-apps`, `sync-windows`, `configuration repositories` and etc.
+- The folder `advance-examples` shows additional features, such as `declartive-setup`, `app-of-apps`, `sync-windows`, `configuration repositories` and etc.

-The folder `manifests` holds the Kubernets manifests to install various resources, which will be referenced in this document relative to the repository root path.
+In addition, the folder `manifests` holds the Kubernets manifests to install various resources which will be referenced in this document relative to the repository root path.

 And finally the folder `images` contains the ArgoCD UI snapshots for the purpose of documentation.